How to comment on the FCC’s proposal to revoke net neutrality

 I’m worried that the protections that are in place will be weakened if we change the way they’re enforced.
 I would support a new regulation style if it guarantees the same or better protections, but not if we lose any.

-This kind of input is important too.
+This kind of input is important, too.
 Let’s just try to avoid things like “You suck Pai!
 XD”

 Unless you want to, you don’t have to have references or links or anything.
 This is about making your voice heard, not making a case in court.
 As long as you make your point clearly, your comment will be counted among those preferring one course over another.